Get a property report and suburb profile for any property in Maroubra

 Maroubra rental market trends

-The rental market in Maroubra has shown stability, with house rents remaining unchanged at $1,100 per week over the past year, while unit rents have experienced a modest increase of 3.8% to $825 per week.
-This steady performance highlights Maroubra's appeal as a coastal suburb offering a balanced rental market for both houses and units.
+The rental market in Maroubra has shown stability, with house rents remaining unchanged at $1,300 per week over the past year, while unit rents have experienced a modest increase of 3.1% to $820 per week.
+This steady performance highlights Maroubra's appeal as a coastal suburb offering a balanced lifestyle for both renters and investors.

 Suburbs near Maroubra